 Prospective parents are very welcome to visit and we would be pleased to show you around.
 Please contact the school office to arrange an appointment.

 The rural village of Sheldwich is set within beautiful countryside on the outskirts of the historic town of Faversham.

-Sheldwich Primary and Pre-School take a very active part in village life, performing maypole and morris dancing at the fete, singing at village hall coffee mornings, taking part in the village Christingle service along with services at Harvest, Easter, Christmas and celebrating at the end of the academic year.
+Sheldwich Primary and Pre-School take a very active part in village life, performing maypole at the fete, singing at village hall coffee mornings, taking part in the village Christingle service along with services at Harvest, Easter, Christmas and celebrating at the end of the academic year.

-Indeed many of our staff and parents are keenly involved with village events and we even allow the local pigs to eat our fruit and veg leftovers!
+Indeed many of our staff and parents are keenly involved with village events.

 We have documents proving that there has been a school in Sheldwich Village since 1814 and admission registers going back to the late 1800s which make very interesting reading.
 Back then the fathers’ occupations were carefully recorded; being in a rural area the majority were farm labourers but also worked in long lost trades such as wagoners, farriers and bailiffs (our equivalent of the local ‘bobby’).
 We also have some wonderful old photos of the school and pupils over the last 100 years, many of which can be viewed all around the school.